 Pattern 6: Even category-leading retailers hold a minority share of citations about themselves

 Among the sites in the dataset where the source export includes the site’s own domain in the citation list, what share of the total citation prompts about each site goes to the site itself versus third parties?
-Even category leaders hold a single digit minority share of the AI citation prompts about themselves.
+Even category leaders usually hold only a minority share of the AI citation prompts about themselves, often in the single digits and, in this dataset, mostly below 15%.

 | Tier | Own-domain share | Sites |